 Hello there!
-My name is Dimitrios - Georgios Kontopoulos and I am an evolutionary biologist, mainly focusing on how temperature changes influence biological systems.
+My name is Dimitrios - Georgios Kontopoulos and I am an evolutionary biologist, focusing on how biological systems respond to environmental changes.

 I started my studies with a BSc in Molecular Biology and Genetics from the Democritus University of Thrace, followed by an MRes in Biodiversity Informatics and Genomics from Imperial College London.
-I then pursued a PhD degree at Imperial College London (primarily supervised by Samraat Pawar), in which I examined likely constraints on thermal adaptation, mainly across microbial species.
+I then pursued a PhD degree at Imperial College London (primarily supervised by Samraat Pawar), in which I mainly examined how microbial growth rate responds to changes in temperature across species and environments.

-I am currently an EMBO postdoctoral fellow at the Hiller group of LOEWE-TBG, investigating the genomic, physiological, and ecological drivers of dormancy across birds and mammals.
+I am currently a postdoctoral fellow at the Hiller group of LOEWE-TBG, investigating the genomic, physiological, and ecological drivers of dormancy across birds and mammals.

 For more information, click on the tabs at the top of this page.

 I started my studies with a BSc in Molecular Biology and Genetics from the Democritus University of Thrace, followed by an MRes in Biodiversity Informatics and Genomics from Imperial College London.
-I then pursued a PhD degree at Imperial College London (primarily supervised by Samraat Pawar), in which I examined likely constraints on thermal adaptation, mainly across microbial species.
+I then pursued a PhD degree at Imperial College London (primarily supervised by Samraat Pawar), in which I mainly examined how microbial growth rate responds to changes in temperature across species and environments.

-I am currently an EMBO postdoctoral fellow at the Hiller group of LOEWE-TBG, investigating the genomic, physiological, and ecological drivers of dormancy across birds and mammals.
+I am currently a postdoctoral fellow at the Hiller group of LOEWE-TBG, investigating the genomic, physiological, and ecological drivers of dormancy across birds and mammals.

 For more information, click on the tabs at the top of this page.